-If you are struggling with issues of alcohol or drug addiction, attending a drug and alcohol rehab in Alum Rock could provide your best chance to break free and turn your life around.
+If you are struggling with issues of alcohol or drug addiction, attending a private drug and alcohol rehab in Alum Rock could provide your best chance to break free and turn your life around.

 Get In Touch

 Are you suffering from Addiction and need help?
 Addiction Advocates are leading UK based experts in Private Drug and Alcohol Rehabilitation Treatment.
 Find out how we can help by getting in touch with our friendly team today.

 Every year addiction to drugs and alcohol wrecks many thousands of lives.
 Prolonged and heavy usage of drugs and/or alcohol can change the way the brain and body works, rewiring the centres responsible for pleasure, reward and impulse control and building up a physical dependency.

 Drug and alcohol addiction is considered to be a chronic, relapsing disease and is very difficult to tackle without expert help.
 Addiction can be successfully treated, however, which is the whole point of a rehabilitation programme, more commonly known as rehab.